 T9 5 Speed Transmission Swap

 Unlike the T5 swap, the T9 Transmission swap into a Volvo 1800, 122, 140, or 544 uses the stock Volvo pilot bearing, release bearing and clutch fork.
 Modifications to the transmission input shaft sleeve, the Volvo bellhousing, the front section of the driveshaft, the transmission crossmember, and in some models its location, are required.
-The shifter location is approximately the same as the rear shifter location as in an 1800, or 123GT.
-Parts that would normally be purchased are as follows:
+The shifter location is approximately the same as the rear shifter location as in an 1800, or 123GT. ( Note that only the short input shaft version works with our adapter plate for Volvo B18/B20 engines without modificatoin. ) Parts that would normally be purchased are as follows:

 - T9 to B18/B20 bellhousing adapter plate - $175